• Skip to primary navigation

 What can I serve with spicy mushroom fried rice?

-It also goes well with chicken a la king or bobotjie, which is a South African mince curry bake.
+I love to serve this rice with chicken a la king or bobotjie, which is a South African mince curry bake.
 And it would make a great side dish for this chicken, leek and mushroom pie.
+Or why not skip the chips and serve it as a side dish with these pan-fried fish fillets?

 If you want to serve this mushroom fried rice Chinese style, you could serve it with any of these dishes: